 Download and print out a postal vote application form.

 If you are unable to print this form, please contact electoral services on 01773 841458, or email firstname.lastname@example.org.

 On the form, you must include your full name and the address where you are registered to vote.
 The address where the postal ballot papers should be sent must also be included, and if this is not your registered address, a reason for the re-direction.

 The application must also include your signature and date of birth in the boxes provided.

 Postal votes can be sent to an address outside the UK, for example if you are going on holiday, but please remember that it will take time to get there and for you to return it in time for the vote to be counted.

 Return your completed form to Amber Valley Borough Council, Town Hall, Ripley, Derbyshire, DE5 3BT or scan your form and email it to email@example.com.

 The electoral registration officer must receive your completed postal vote application form by 5pm, eleven working days before election day.
 (Working days exclude weekends, bank holidays, Good Friday, Christmas Eve and Christmas Day).

-At election time, once you have received your postal ballot paper you must post (or take) this back so that it reaches the returning officer before 10pm on election day.
-Alternatively the postal vote can be handed in at a polling station in your ward on election day.
+Alternatively, the completed postal vote can be handed in at a polling station in your ward on election day.

 Contact the team directly on 01773 841458 or email email@example.com